nizzaneela/Programming_error_explanation/README.md

             break
         ...
 ```
-- then finding the stable coalescence by walking back as long as the tMRCA of active sampled infections is within one day before the final tMRCA, and returning the stable coalescence, e.g.:
+- walking back to find the the stable coalescence as when tMRCA of active sampled infections is within one day before the final tMRCA, e.g.:
 ```
     # work back day by day from the last day but stop if
     # the tMRCA of the next earlier day is more than a day earlier than the final tMRCA,